WelSimLLC/welsim.github.io/collections/_posts/2024-02-14-batch-processing-of-cae-simulation-software.md

 ---

-Modern CAE software not only possesses powerful analysis capabilities but also features excellent graphical user interfaces.
-However, there are occasions when it is necessary to perform a large number of repetitive calculations for a specific type of model, namely, batch processing computation that do not require user's intervention.
+Modern CAE software not only possess powerful analysis capabilities but also feature excellent graphical user interfaces.
+However, there are occasions when a large number of repetitive calculations for a specific type of model need to perform, that do not require user intervention.
+Namely, batch processing computation.
 This type of computing often involves making slight changes to a parameter, calculating the corresponding results, and obtaining optimal parameters, such as the geometric details, material parameters, or boundary condition values.
-Batch processing calculations enable quick conclusions, thereby enhancing the efficiency of CAE software users.
+Batch processing calculations produce fast conclusions, thereby enhancing the efficiency of CAE software users.
 <p align="center">
   <img src="\assets\blog\20240214\welsim_batch_processing.png" alt="welsim_batch_processing" />
 </p>

-Batch processing requests higher demands on the functionality of CAE software.
+Batch processing places high demands on the functionality of CAE software.
 Currently, the general-purpose simulation software WELSIM provides two batch processing methods.
 Method 1 involves automatic computation through XML scripts.
-Method 2 allows for the creation of multiple analysis projects in the GUI and the execution of batch processing calculations.
-This article describes the both processes.
+Method 2 allows for the creation of multiple analysis projects in the GUI, and the execution of batch processing calculations.
+This article will describe both processes.

 ## Method 1: Script Batch Processing
-Leading CAE software already supports script batch processing capabilities.
-Since automated testing and script batch processing share the same essential nature of data persistent macro commands, CAE software that supports automated testing will undoubtedly possess the capabilities of script batch processing.
+Leading CAE software currently support script batch processing capabilities.
+Since automated testing and script batch processing share the same essential nature of data persistent macro commands, CAE software that possess automated testing will definitely support script batch processing.

-Firstly, in the XML script, setup a WELSIM model workflow.
+First in the XML script, setup a WELSIM model workflow.

 Clear the target folder.
 ```